gammastudios/okta-admin/docs/groups/okta-admin_groups_adduser.md

-## okta-admin groups create
+## okta-admin groups adduser

-Adds a new group with OKTA_GROUP type to your organization.
+Adds a user to a group with OKTA_GROUP type.

 ### Synopsis

-Adds a new group with OKTA_GROUP type to your organization.
+Adds a user to a group with OKTA_GROUP type.

 ```
-okta-admin groups create <name> [<description>] [flags]
+okta-admin groups adduser <groupId> <userId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for create
+  -h, --help   help for adduser
 ```

 ### SEE ALSO